Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Specifically for wireless headphones, the Bluetooth version you’re using will be important.
 Technology is always innovating.
 And, if you’re relying on a much older Bluetooth version to pair devices, don’t be surprised if the connectivity starts to decline over time.
 This can manifest as music or audio content that cuts out occasionally.
 However, if you’re using Bluetooth 4.0 or higher, you should experience less interference.

 Additionally, user behavior can’t be ignored.
 If you’re rough with your headphones, constantly leave them smashed in a bag or let them get damaged, you can’t expect them to last five years.
-To get the most mileage out of your headphones, keep them stored in their case when not in use — especially earbuds so you don’t lose them.
+To get the most mileage out of your headphones, keep them stored in their case when not in use — especially earbuds, so you don’t lose them.

 This is a question that will impact how long you’ll be able to reasonably use your headphones before needing to upgrade to a newer model.
 These days, Bluetooth has evolved all the way to version 5.2, which was released in 2020.

-This is important to know because devices that are Bluetooth 5 or higher tend to be backward compatible — meaning that they can still be paired with accessories using earlier Bluetooth 4 versions.
+This is important to know because Bluetooth 5 or higher devices tend to be backward compatible — meaning that they can still be paired with accessories using earlier Bluetooth 4 versions.
 In theory, you could buy a pair of Bluetooth 4.2 wireless headphones and have them connect perfectly fine with a Bluetooth 5.2 phone.
 But if you want to ensure that you won’t experience connectivity drops, it’s best to match versions between your headphones and your devices.

 Normally, pairing your device to another Bluetooth device should be fairly easy to do.
 But always make sure that the steps required to pair your headphones aren’t overly complicated.
 Also, check if there are ear pair sounds to confirm when you’ve successfully paired your device.

 Before you fall in love with a style or color, check the battery life.
 As we mentioned earlier, battery life for headphones is usually listed in three categories — standby mode, music playback, and talk time.
 Standby mode simply means the amount of time you can go on a single charge while not using your headphones.
-Hours of playback refers to solely listening to content.
+Hours of playback refer to solely listening to content.
 And talk time denotes the amount of time you could spend solely accepting and actively engaging in phone calls.

 But don’t forget to also check the time needed to fully recharge the battery.
 The last thing you want is a pair of headphones that requires a long recharging period.